vishal789123/D-P-001/LEVEL1.md

-## Task 1 - Isometric and Orthographic Projections
+## Task 1 - Isometric and Orthographic Projections.

 1. Draw orthographic projections of the following isometric projections